charbelsako/pacman/README.md

 * The player moves along a grid instead of the animation that you would usually see in games

+* The pacman dies when any of the ghosts have no more items in their `path` array.
+This proved to be a problem.
+Instead you could just use the `collisison` function.

 ## Possible updates

 I really wish to add NeuroEvolution to this project.